SDSC-christian/solar-energy-suitability/README.md

 ## Exploration notebooks
 There are three exploration notebooks as starters to work with images and if you wish to add Sonnendach into your model:
-* explore_swissimage.ipynb: How to work with swissimage satelite image
+* explore_swissimage.ipynb: How to work with swissimage satellite image
-* explore_solkat.ipynb: How to work with Sonnendach polycons
+* explore_solkat.ipynb: How to work with Sonnendach polygons
-* explore_overlap.ipynb: How map Sonnendach to the satelite images
+* explore_overlap.ipynb: How map Sonnendach to the satellite images